RyEggGit/FCC-ML/README.md

   - Clean data to only use relevant reveiws
   - Create a KNN model and also implemented a function that returns 5 recommendes books based of the book you input

+2. Predict Health Care Costs using Linear Regression 🏥💸
+  - Used a dataset from FCC that contained over 1300 different patients insurance with 7 different demographics for each patient
+  - Cleaned data and split into train and test data sets
+  - Solved problem using NN and was able to improve network by anyalising loss
+  - Was able to predict Health Care Costs